Ahmeds-Data/AdventureWorks-DB-Analysis/README.md

 <div align="justify">
 Adventure works cycles, is a company on which the adventure works sample databases are based, is a large, multinational manufacturing company.
-The company manufactures and sells metal and composite bicycles to ten territories, including northAmerican, European and Asian commercial markets.
+The company manufactures and sells metal and composite bicycles to ten territories, including north American, European and Asian commercial markets.
 The company is focusing on four different categories like Bikes, Components, Clothing and Accessories.
 While its base operation is located in Bothell, several regional sales teams are located throughout